The principle of Vapor Chamber technology

 Mechanical design of connecting grooves.

-Rapid heat transfer and diffusion throughout the inner chamber with using a refrigerant such as R134a.
+Rapid heat transfer and diffusion throughout the inner chamber by using a refrigerant such as R134a.
+Increases heat transfer across the VC.

 Test data on LEA's Aluminum Vapor Chamber (ALVC) Co-op with Waseda University